-I’m a drama teacher and recently had a group of listless neighborhood kids, mine included, complaining about being bored.
+I’m a drama teacher, and I recently had a group of listless neighborhood kids, mine included, complaining about being bored.
 They couldn’t agree on what to play and were gearing up for a feud.
 I dug into my bag of drama teacher tricks and taught them versions of some of my favorite drama games.
 They loved them.

 You don’t have to be a drama teacher or a theatrical person to lead or play these games.
 They encourage teamwork, imagination, following directions and leadership skills.
-I’ve caught my kids teaching these drama games to their friends at the playground and could not be more proud of my little thespians.
+I’ve caught my kids teaching these drama games to their friends at the playground and could not be prouder of my little thespians.

 Zip, zap, zop